 Although we have a kingless government, we still have laws that we follow within a constitutional democratic and republic society, which both leaders and laypeople abide by as fellow citizens.
-Therefore, we say in our pledge of allegiance to the flag: "And to the Republic for which it stands!"
-In a constitutional republic leaders are required to follow the rules of government laid out by the country's Constitution and fight for the rights and freedoms of the people.
+Therefore, we say in our pledge of allegiance to the flag: "And to the republic for which it stands!"
+In a constitutional republic leaders are required to follow the rules of government laid out by the country's constitution and fight for the rights and freedoms of the people.
 So, the United States of America is a constitutional republic.
 This means the representatives and governmental leaders of the people must adhere to the founding document of the Constitution as they govern the land for the people and therefore by the people (a constitutional democracy).

 When understanding how a constitutional democracy and republic works, many Christians have wondered where they should draw the line between submitting to those in authority, such as socialist governors and would-be dictators who are overreaching and overstepping their constitutional authority, while at the same time fight for their constitutional freedoms.
-In other words, is there a balance to strike between practicing Biblical submission to those in authority, including Marxists, haters of God and Christianity, and following the freedoms that our Constitution grants to us such as freedom of speech, the right to assemble, and the right to protect ourselves?
+In other words, is there a balance to strike between practicing Biblical submission to those in authority, including Marxists, haters of God and Christianity, and following the freedoms that our Constitution grants to us such as freedom of speech, the right to assemble, and the right to protect ourselves.
+Does the Biblical command for submission to authority override the Constitution, or can Christians also make a bold stand for their constitutional rights, while recognizing God-ordained leadership and submitting to certain aspects of governmental leadership they may not necessarily like?